-This may seem like an overwhelm to absorb all at once, that you may not know where to start.
+This may seem like an overwhelming to absorb all at once, that you may not know where to start.

 So say, I want to close one consultancy client each fortnight, I come up with a strategy from that end goal.
-So what have my readers being asking help for the most?
+So what have my readers been asking help for the most?

 What if you do not know what is the pain point of your current readers?